 SCOTT BROTHERS’ RECORDS TO STAND THE TEST OF TIME

 The one element of the St Leger that always changes is the horses taking part.
 As with the other Classics, the race is open only to three-year-olds so repeat winners are only possible in the shape of jockeys, trainers and owners.

 The record for the most successful jockey in the history of the St Leger is held by Bill Scott.
 His first win in the Doncaster Classic came on board Jack Spigot in 1821 and his ninth came courtesy of the 1846 winner, Sir Tatton Sykes.
 Interestingly, neither of those two was trained by his brother, John Scott, who trained an incredible 16 St Leger winners.
 The brothers did combine on six other occasions though including with The Colonel (1828), Rowton (1829) and Satirist (1841).

 The records of the Scott brothers have stood the test of time and it is very difficult to imagine that any jockey or trainer will break them in the years to come.
-Several jockeys have had impressive levels of success in the St Leger including John Jackson (eight wins), Lester Piggott (eight wins), Fred Archer (six wins), Ben Smith (six wins) and Frankie Dettori (five wins) whilst Aidan O’Brien, Cecil Boyd-Rochfort, John Porter and Matthew Dawson all have six wins as trainers as of 2018.
+Several jockeys have had impressive levels of success in the St Leger including John Jackson (eight wins), Lester Piggott (eight wins), Fred Archer (six wins), Ben Smith (six wins) and Frankie Dettori (six wins) whilst Aidan O’Brien, Cecil Boyd-Rochfort, John Porter and Matthew Dawson all have six wins as trainers as of 2019.